oluwatobiss/oluwatobiss/README.md

 - 📫 You can reach me on [Twitter](https://twitter.com/oluwatobiss) and [LinkedIn](https://www.linkedin.com/in/oluwatobiss/).
 - 👯 I’m looking to collaborate with you.
-- 🌱 Currently learning the art of collaborating on cool Open Source projects.
+- 🌱 Currently learning server-side development.

 <!--